 Jamaicans have been hindered by diseases such as diabetes, obesity, high blood pressure, and other cardiovascular and metabolic illnesses.
 As such, their doctors and nutritionists ensure that they participate and set realistic weight loss management goals among their short and long term goals which will reap benefits including maintaining a steady BMI.

-Soy is made from soybean which is a legume; it is the highest form of protein which is not generated from animal foods.
+Soy is made from soybean which is a legume; it is the highest form of protein that is not generated from animal foods.
 Soy is included in a variety of foods and comes in many forms such as soy-based or fermented products and in supplements.
 Luckily, soy has fewer calories and saturated fat, has no cholesterol and more fiber and high-quality protein in soy; it is primarily a superior protein source especially for vegetarians.

-The American Heart Association encourages people to replace foods with animal fats in their diet with foods which have soy protein to improve heart health.
+The American Heart Association encourages people to replace foods with animal fats in their diet with foods that have soy protein to improve heart health.
 Companies in the food industry isolate soy protein which adds as much as ninety percent of protein into their recipes in order to give their consumers high protein products.

 There are some misconceptions to adding it to the diet: